applico/kevin-beacon/README.md

 7. Enable Advertising

-Use the following command to activate advertising on the dongle, this will allow the device to be detected and recognized as an iBeacon:
+Use the following command to activate advertising on the dongle.
+This will allow the device to be detected and recognized as an iBeacon:

 ```
 sudo hciconfig hci0 leadv